 A pilot project was launched within Start(IT) in 2023, where in cooperation with Accenture Baltics, technology professionals went to 15 Riga secondary schools to tell 9th - 12th grade students about their experience working in the IT field and what qualities and professional skills are necessary to be able to deal with technology both as a hobby and professionally, building a career in various industries.
 Through the experiences of the professionals, the goal was to promote interest of 9th and 10th grade students to choose STEAM-related in-depth courses in high school.
 11th and 12th grade students were informed about study programs in Latvia, which are related to technology and exact sciences.

-The IT Education Foundation’s second project BITS (Baltic IT Society) aims to attract the most capable students from abroad to Latvia’s best IT study programmes.
-This is necessary in order to reach the 3,000 ICT graduates a year required by the job market, as well as to increase the quality of studies and their competitiveness globally.
+The BITS (Baltic IT Society) project was created to attract the most capable students from abroad to the best IT study programs in Latvia.
+The goal of the project is to ensure the number of ICT graduates per year corresponding to the Latvian labor market, as well as to increase the quality and competitiveness of studies globally.

 The third project of the IT Education Foundation, Start(Design), was created with the aim of providing everyone with the opportunity to learn design thinking through self-learning, which has become one of the most popular work methodologies in leading ICT companies in Latvia and the world.